The Danger of Inhalants: Driving Under The InfluenceUpdated Dec. 25, 2020

 Many teenagers are tempted to engage in inhalant abuse as the wide availability of these substances leads them to believe that they are “not as dangerous” as other illicit drugs.
 In reality, inhalants are probably more dangerous than many other commonly abused drugs, as their effects are varied and hard to predict.
 Plus, unlike other man-made drugs, inhalants were never designed to be tolerated by the human body.

-As a novice driver, you already suffer with an enhanced risk of making mistakes behind the wheel and being involved in a collision.
+As a novice driver, you already suffer from an enhanced risk of making mistakes behind the wheel and being involved in a collision.
 You cannot afford to increase that risk by putting any toxic and unpredictable substances in your body.
 All intoxicating substances are dangerous, even if they can be purchased in every convenience store around the country!

 Would you pass a driving test today?